rackerlabs/docs-developer-blog/_posts/2018-05-04-Modern-supply-chain-made-simple-by-cloud-infrastructure.md

 Modern supply-chain management in the cloud offers the following benefits, which this section explores in detail:

-- enhanced scalability and agility
+- Enhanced scalability and agility
-- ease of use for the end-users,
+- Ease of use for the end-users
-- completeness and seamless connectivity with all IT solutions,
+- Completeness and seamless connectivity with all IT solutions
-- low upfront investments
+- Low upfront investments
-- best in class security
+- Best in class security
-- fast, flexible, and safe deployment
+- Fast, flexible, and safe deployment

 #### Agility